Loresina/DifferenceCalculator/README.md

 ### Description

 **Difference calculator** is a program that determines the difference between two data structures.
-Supported different input formats: yaml, json
+*Supported different input formats: yaml, json
-Report generation: plain text, style and json
+*Report generation: plain text, style and json

 ### Installation

 Use Node.js v16.16.0 and greater is required.
-Install "Difference calculator" by command in terminal.
+Install **Difference calculator** by command in terminal.
-Run the program with a 'gendiff' command and specify the paths to two files to be compared.
+Run the program with a *gendiff* command and specify the paths to two files to be compared.
 The program works with relative and absolute paths to the file.

 ```
   $ make install